LIBERTY

 cryptic form of indictment in cases of this kind requires the defendant to go

 to trial with the chief issue undefined.
-It enables his conviction to rest on one
+It enables his conviction to rest on

-just such a practice.”
-Russell v United States, 369 US 749, 766. citations
+now to condemn just such a practice.”
+Russell v United States, 369 US

-The conclusion by the appellate courts that the above statutes
+The conclusion by the appellate courts that the above statutes were

-of liability was never submitted to the court for contestation.
-"The court in effect rendered
+liability was never submitted to the court for contestation.

-judgment against him upon a matter that was not within the pleadings and was
+matter that was not within the pleadings and was not in fact litigated To do

-not in fact litigated To do this without his consent---and the record shows no
+this without his consent---and the record shows no consent---is contrary to

-consent---is contrary to fundamental principles of justice."
-Coe v
+fundamental principles of justice."
+Coe v Armour Fertilizer, 237 US

-Armour Fertilizer, 237 US 413, 426 (1915).
+413, 426 (1915).

 And again the court reversed a conviction: “There was a